rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Problem description

+The financial world of 2021 finds itself in a turbulent period in history.
+With the requirements of money shifting faster than ever before, the monetary systems we inherited from previous generations are no longer sufficient to meet current demands.
+In response, various new forms of monetary solutions are racing to fill the expectations of a modernising population and acquire A position in the middle of the worlds money flow.

+In this chapter we illustrate some challenges for Central Banks have to overcome to maintain an inclusive economy, while staving off geopolitical challengers and private corporations.

 ## The decline of cash

 The eurozone system relies on two main types of money.
 Private money, managed